Wolferacing/wolfsdenvideo/README.md

 5.  **Deploy:**
     -   Click "Create Web Service".
 Render will build and deploy your application.
 The first time it starts, it will connect to the database and set up the required table.

+## Project Structure

+-   `/server`: Contains all backend Node.js code.
+    -   `app.js`: The main application entry point, handling WebSocket connections, server logic, and the main tick loop.
+    -   `/youtube`: Scraper for searching YouTube.
+-   `/public`: Contains all frontend assets served to the client.
+    -   `core.js`: The core client-side script responsible for creating the player in a 3D/VR environment and communicating with the server.
+    -   `player.js`: Manages the YouTube IFrame Player API, handling playback, sync, and events.
+    -   `/playlist`: The HTML, CSS, and JS for the separate playlist management UI.

 ## License